0x2b3bfa0/ext4-imc/README.md

 # ext4-imc
 Bash script to calculate inode modes for the Ext4 filesystem.
-Originally made for [AskUbuntu](https://askubuntu.com/questions/626634/convert-a-file-to-directory/626731)
+Originally made for an [AskUbuntu](https://askubuntu.com/questions/626634/convert-a-file-to-directory/626731) answer.

 ***
 # Achieving the conversion